PsiPhiTheta/LSTM-Attention/avis-activity-log.md

 # Antoine Viscardi's Activity Log

+## 14 Dec 2018
+- Finished grid search on INTC.O
+- Looking at results, train_loss is sometimes much higher than val_loss.
+	- Keras provides an explanation for this: https://keras.io/getting-started/faq/#why-is-the-training-loss-much-higher-than-the-testing-loss
+- Sent results to Thomas
+- Performed test with the best models and sent the results to Thomas.

+TODO:
+- Integrate other splitting methods
+	- Use same hyper params as INTEL for other assets
+- Train model with same params on other stocks

 ## 13 Dec 2018
 - Finished implementing grid search
 - Implemented dumping of best model after every grid-search iteration